xli-personal/website/index.md

 <h2>Non-work stuff</h2>
 <ul class="Patents">
 	<li>When I'm not playing with cameras and pixels in the lab, I like taking photos, with street photography being my favorite.
-Here's selected <a href="https://www.instagram.com/xli_photography/" target="_blank">photos</a> I took with iPhone.</li>
+Here's selected <a href="https://www.instagram.com/xli_photography/" target="_blank">photos</a> that I took with an iPhone.</li>
 </ul>